The Latest: Closing arguments at NBA players' trial underway | FOX Sports

 Closing arguments are underway in the aggravated assault trial of NBA players Marcus and Markieff Morris.

-The Morris brothers are accused of helping three other people beat 36-year-old Erik Hood on Jan.
-24, 2015.
-An Arizona grand jury indicted the NBA players on felony aggravated assault charges.
+The Morris brothers are accused of helping three other people beat 36-year-old Erik Hood two years ago.

+Defense attorney James Belanger told the jury the case is inexcusably tainted by Hood’s mentor trying to solicit two witnesses to implicate the Morris twins for a cash payment in return.

+Belanger called Hood a liar and said he needed to keep one of the Morris twins in the case.

 —

-Jurors are expected to hear closing arguments Thursday for the assault trial of NBA players Marcus and Markieff Morris.
+Jurors will return to the courtroom Monday to hear remaining closing arguments in the assault trial of NBA players Marcus and Markieff Morris.